Numerai Medals and Grandmasters: How the Ranking Works

 Medals are relative, not absolute.
 Thresholds shift with the field.
 You earn medals by outperforming peers.

-Consistency beats peak performance.
-Average MMC predicts medal count better than maximum MMC.
+Consistency beats isolated spikes.
+Average MMC and rounds played explain the visible pattern better than occasional exceptional rounds.
 This connects to MMC's role in payouts and the meta-model's need for stable inputs.